scality/bert-e/templates/need_approval.md

 Hi @{{ pr['author']['username'] }} and `reviewers`,
-you 'll need to approve this pull request if you think that the integration pull requests are **ready to be merged**.
+you will need to approve this pull request if you think that the integration pull requests are **ready to be merged**.

 Before approving, you should double check the diffs of the integration